Domestic Competition By-laws

 2. Sign the IWB Waiver form before taking the court

 1. Teams with four representative players on the roster must play at least one age group higher than that for which they are eligible OR can only field 3 representative players on court at any one time.
-A 4th Representative player is allowed to be on court if they are underage. i.e. Playing in an age group older than their Representative eligibility.
+One additional Representative player is allowed to be on court if they are underage. i.e. Playing in an age group older than their Representative eligibility.
+At all times a team must have a minimum of one (1) non-representative player on the court at all times

-2. Breach of this rule will be a Technical Foul levied the Coach.
+4. Breach of this rule will be a Technical Foul levied against the Coach.
 Representative players are deemed to be any player representing an Association in a Waratah League Representative Competition sanctioned by Basketball NSW.
-Development players training with the Representative teams are not deemed Representative players for the purposes of this particular by-law.
+Development players training with the Representative teams are not deemed Representative players for the purposes of this by-law.

 6. COURT FEES

-1. Court fees schedules will be published on the entry form and club website.
+1. Court fees schedules will be published on the club website.

 1. One invoice will be issued in competitions of 11 or fewer weeks